 I was hoping and wishing for an escape clause, and convinced that only the new counterculture and its underground rock music were going to build a brighter future.
 Ha!

 Hamilton was okay as a boy.
 We lived on a classic quarter acre in a new residential development in Hillcrest, although it was actually at the bottom of the hill and its crest and today, it’s a rundown ghetto of rentals.
 In the 1960s, there were still unsealed roads and farms a few blocks away and even apple orchards for boys to raid and spooky old houses with even spookier old men ready to chase naughty trespassing boys away with a waving rifle.

 When Dad started giving me the princely sum of 5 cents’ pocket money every week, at first I spent it all on hot chips.
-You could get a huge newspaper-clad bag of salty sensations for 5 cents, ride your bike to a clump of trees (near where they were doing unimaginable things with animals at Ruakura Research Centre), and scoff them down with a mate in your secret hiding spot.
+You could get a huge newspaper-clad bag of salty sensations, ride your bike to a clump of trees (near where they were doing unimaginable things with animals at Ruakura Research Centre), and scoff them down with a mate in your secret hiding spot.